 Bring the other ribbon around the folded ribbon and tie a basic overhand knot.
 Pull it tight.

-Clip the tail of your bow so it has nice and sharp angled edges.
+Clip the tail of your bow so it has a nice and sharp angled edge.
 This creates a polished look and prevents the ribbon from fraying.